University campus in Michigan

 6. #6.
 Baker College

-Online Bachelor's Web Development Programs in Michigan
+Online Bachelor's Web Development Degree Programs in Michigan

 ### Online Program Options 2 Michigan institutions offer bachelor's web development degrees with online or hybrid options, enabling students to earn accredited degrees while maintaining professional or personal commitments.
 Top-ranked online programs include **Central Michigan**, **Siena Heights**, all regionally accredited and recognized by Michigan employers. ### Costs & Employer Recognition Online bachelor's programs average **$21,181/yr**—often comparable to or less than on-campus tuition.
 Michigan-based employers including Ford, GM, Quicken Loans value online credentials from accredited institutions, recognizing that program quality matters more than delivery format.
 The Detroit, Ann Arbor, Grand Rapids job market actively recruits graduates from online programs. ### Program Format These programs feature asynchronous coursework for maximum flexibility, with some offering synchronous sessions for collaborative learning.
 Students can typically complete **120 credit hours** in 4 years while working full-time. ### Technology & Flexibility Technology requirements include reliable internet access and a modern computer.
 Programs provide virtual labs, online tutoring, career services, and networking opportunities.
 Many offer start dates throughout the year and accelerated course formats for motivated students.
 Graduates earn the same degree as on-campus students, with no distinction on transcripts or diplomas.
 For students pursuing online web development degrees in Michigan, these accredited web development schools offer the flexibility and quality that today's learners demand.